Data Security

 Security Governance

-To ensure data integrity, DDI has resources, policies, and processes dedicated to data protection, including a Data Security and Compliance Office and Data Protection Officer, who routinely monitor global standards.
+To ensure data integrity, DDI has resources, policies, and processes dedicated to data protection, including a Privacy, Security and Compliance Office and Data Protection Officer, who routinely monitors global standards.

 Security in Partnership

 The security and confidentiality of our customers’ data is a shared responsibility between DDI and our customers.
-DDI provides a secure platform on which customers can access and leverage their data.
+DDI provides secure platforms on which customers can access and leverage their data.
 In addition, DDI provides tools, services, support, and resources that enable our customers to ensure the security of their data throughout the lifecycle of the engagement.
-See DDI’s Privacy Statement.

 DDI’s Role as a Data Processor

-DDI clients operate as a “Data Controller” pursuant to the European Union (EU) Privacy Model Clauses.
+DDI clients operate as a “Data Controller” pursuant to the European Union (EU) Model Clauses.
 DDI functions as a “Data Processor” pursuant to EU Model Clauses and the General Data Protection Regulation (GDPR).
-See DDI’s Privacy Statement.
+See https://www.ddi.com/privacy/en-us.

 Data Protection Regulations

 DDI is headquartered in the United States, serves customers globally and has employed mechanisms to ensure that data transfers from the EU to the U.S. provide the legal protections required by EU Data Protection Regulations, including self-certification with the EU-US Data Privacy Framework (DPF), EU Model Contract clauses, and end user consent.
 DDI’s certification under the DPF may be viewed at https://www.dataprivacyframework.gov/.
 DDI maintains compliance with all applicable data security and data privacy regulations.
-For more information, please see DDI’s Privacy Statement on DDIWorld.com.
+For more information, please see Notices onhttps://www.ddi.com/privacy/en-us.
 If you have questions around regulatory applicability, reach out to DataProtectionOfficer@ddiworld.com.

 Third Party Providers

-For a list of our current sub-processors please see https://www.ddiworld.com/thirdpartyproviders
+For a list of current third-party providers please see:

 Data Classification